The Penelopiad: Plot

-The novel recaps Penelope's life in hindsight from 21st-century Hades; she recalls her family life in Sparta, her marriage to Odysseus, her dealing with suitors during his absence, and the aftermath of Odysseus' return.
+The novel recaps Penelope's life in hindsight from 21st-century Hades; she recalls her family life in Sparta, her marriage to Odysseus, her dealing with suitors during his absence, and the aftermath of Odysseus's return.
 The relationship with her parents was challenging: her father became overly affectionate after attempting to murder her, and her mother was absent-minded and negligent.
 At fifteen, Penelope married Odysseus, who had rigged the contest that decided which suitor would marry her.
-Penelope was happy with him, even though he was mocked behind his back by Helen and some maids for his short stature and lesser developed home, Ithaca.
+Penelope was happy with him, even though he was mocked behind his back by Helen and some maids for his short stature and less-developed home, Ithaca.
 The couple broke with tradition by moving to the husband's kingdom.
-In Ithaca, neither Odysseus' mother Anticleia, nor his nurse Eurycleia, liked Penelope but eventually Eurycleia helped Penelope settle into her new role and became friendly, but often patronising.
+In Ithaca, neither Odysseus's mother Anticleia, nor his nurse Eurycleia, liked Penelope but eventually Eurycleia helped Penelope settle into her new role and became friendly, but often patronising.

 Shortly after the birth of their son, Telemachus, Odysseus was called to war, leaving Penelope to run the kingdom and raise Telemachus alone.
-News of the war and rumours of Odysseus' journey back sporadically reached Ithaca and with the growing possibility that Odysseus was not returning an increasing number of suitors moved in to court Penelope.
+News of the war and rumours of Odysseus's journey back sporadically reached Ithaca and with the growing possibility that Odysseus was not returning an increasing number of suitors moved in to court Penelope.
 Convinced the suitors were more interested in controlling her kingdom than loving her, she stalled them.
 The suitors pressured her by consuming and wasting much of the kingdom's resources.
 She feared violence if she outright denied their offer of marriage so she announced she would make her decision on which to marry once she finished her father-in-law's shroud.
 She enlisted twelve maids to help her unravel the shroud at night and spy on the suitors.
 Odysseus eventually returned but in disguise.
 Penelope recognised him immediately and instructed her maids not to reveal his identity.
 After the suitors were massacred, Odysseus instructed Telemachus to execute the maids who he believed were in league with them.
 Twelve were hanged while Penelope slept.
 Afterwards, Penelope and Odysseus told each other stories of their time apart, but on the issue of the maids Penelope remained silent to avoid the appearance of sympathy for those already judged and condemned as traitors.